watzo/aksy/README.txt

 With Aksui included from 0.3 and onwards, the original goal of Aksy comes in site again.
 Stay tuned.

+And of 2017, this library seems to fulfill its promise: it still compiles and installs on modern 64 bit systems, thanks to the stability of libusb and python.

+Python 2.7 is now supported.
+Python 3 support is looked into.

 2. Usage